A degassing event at Brimstone Pit at NW Rota-1 volcano released an extraordinary number of bubbles.

 A striking visualization at this site was the discovery of inactive ornamented sulfur chimneys.

-We also explored hydrothermal vents at the summits of four new sites (Forecast, Seamount X, Esmeralda and Ruby) and revisited two other sites discovered in 2004 (NW Eifuku and East Diamante.
+We also explored hydrothermal vents at the summits of four new sites (Forecast, Seamount X, Esmeralda, and Ruby) and revisited two other sites discovered in 2004 (NW Eifuku and East Diamante).
 The ecosystems at these and the other volcanoes along the arc continue to be of great interest to the biologists.
 The discoveries made at the volcanoes visited for the first time add new information as well as raise new questions.
-Forecast and Seamount X are geographically close (10 kilometers apart), but their biological communities differ.
+Forecast and Seamount X are geographically close (10 km apart), but their biological communities differ.
 The diversity of biology at Forecast is similar to that at other backarc spreading center sites (including Alice Springs several hundred kilometers north).
 The biology at Seamount X is similar to other seamounts on the frontal volcanic arc, which have a relatively lower diversity of species.

 Some Thoughts for Future Explorations